euankho/note-service/notes/2_Chemistry/Unit-4.md

   - triple bond
   - double bond
   - single bond
-- The bond is stronger and short with more bonds because more shared of electrons create stronger forces of attraction.
+- The bond is stronger and short with more bonds because more shared of electrons create stronger electrostatic forces of attraction between the nuclei and the shared paired of electrons.
+- **Octet Rule:** The tendency to form a stable arragement of 8 electrons in the outer shell

 ### Covalent characther
 - Predicting an covalent compound